ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 ![UML Class](./images/nlp_class.png)

 ### Res-ml
-Command line script to build NLP model
+Command line script to build a NLP model.
+It instantiates a ResNLP object to do so.

 ### NLPWord2Vec
 NLP super class using gensim word2vec to build a NLP model